Capitol Technology University: Capitol Technology University

 In 2010, Capitol launched its first doctoral degree program.
 The Doctor of Science (Sc.D. or DSc) in Cybersecurity is offered using a combination of live online and on-campus residency courses to students around the world, and is designed for professionals employed full-time who are seeking an education that will allow them to perform as senior leaders, program developers and policy makers in the cybersecurity field.
 Students attend three residencies at the Laurel campus throughout the program.
 The university also has several doctoral programs including Ph.D.s in Technology, Manufacturing, Construction Science, Occupational Health & Safety, and Aviation.

 In mid-2014, the institution was redesignated a university by the state of Maryland and changed its name to Capitol Technology University.

 As of 1 June 2017, Dr. Bradford L. Sims is the university's eighth president.

 Academics

 Capitol offers numerous undergraduate and graduate degree programs as Bachelor of Science, Master of Science, Doctor of Science and Doctor of Philosophy degrees.
 The university is accredited by the Middle States Commission on Higher Education.
 The Computer Science, Cybersecurity, Astronautical Engineering, Computer Engineering, and Electrical Engineering programs are accredited by ABET.

+In 2026, SmartAsset ranked it No. 9 on its list of "America's Best Value Small Colleges and Universities".